AdeonMaster/EnhancedGamepadUI/README.md

 # EnhancedGamepadUI
-The Elder Scrolls Online addon which improves keyboard & mouse capability with the gamepad interface
+The Elder Scrolls Online addon which improves keyboard & mouse compatibility with the gamepad interface

 # Features
 - Lockpicking minigame mouse support